pantoniou/yamldt/README.md

 # yamldt

-A YAML to DT blob generator/compiler, utilizing a YAML schema that is functionaly equivalent to DTS and supports all DTS features.
+A YAML to DT blob generator/compiler and validator, utilizing a YAML schema that is functionaly equivalent to DTS and supports all DTS features.

+Validation is performed against another YAML schema that defines properties and constraints which a checker uses generating small code fragments that are compiled to ebpf and executed for the specific validation of each node that the rule selects in the output tree.

 `yamldl` parses a device tree description (source) file in YAML format and outputs a (bit-exact if the -C option is used) device tree blob.

-Using the -y option it is also capable to generate a raw YAML file that is appriate to use with standard YAML parsing tools like schema checkers.

 ## Rationale